datakaveri/iudx-analytics-app/README.md

 5. Edit `./setup/druid/docker-compose.yml` with proper env variables, network settings etc.
 6. Bring up different druid services in different vms if required (especially `historical`) or in a single vm `docker-compose up -d`
+---
+**NOTE**
+Check the group ownership of all configuration files, environment files and `storage` folder.
+Make sure they are not root.
+---